pizcadesaber/vscode-livewire-jump/readme.md

 *Jump ahead and develop with speed!*

 This extension allows you to quickly navigate between views and their associated PHP files in Laravel-Livewire projects.
-It optimizes your workflow by providing an efficient way to jump from one file to another with just a click.
+It streamlines your workflow by providing an efficient way to jump from one file to another with just a click.

 ## Features